hannahmgordon/hannahmgordon.github.io/index.md

 ## Career Objectives

 I am interested in pursuing a career in finance that allows me to utilize my quantitative, financial, and interpersonal skills.
 My IBE education coupled with the various leadership roles I have held during my time at Lehigh has given me a well-rounded skill set and shown me how fullfilling it can be to bring my various skills together for one objective.
-Additionally, I have an affinity for entrepreneurship, which I hope to pursue this further one day.
+Additionally, I have an affinity for entrepreneurship, which I hope to pursue further one day.
 During the summer of 2025, I will be working at PwC as a Financial Transformations Consulting Intern in NYC.
 I am excited to explore this career path and possibly others on my journey toward finding where my skill set can be best utilized!

 ---